nftstorage/nft.storage/packages/api/README.md

 For local development, you probably want `cli.js db-sql --reset --cargo --testing`, which will reset everything to a clean state.

 The `--cargo` flag adds support for querying foreign tables provided by the [dagcargo](https://github.com/nftstorage/dagcargo) database.
 In production this will set up a [foreign data wrapper](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) to a live database using credentials from the environment.
 For local development, you should set the `--testing` flag as well, which seeds the db with test data instead of importing from a live host.

+The `minio` subcommand allows simple management of Minio buckets.

 ## Manual deploy to Cloudflare